Paul Wells

-Background
+Biography

 Wells was born in Sarnia, Ontario, the son of Seigrid Eleanor (Wedin) and Allen Rollins Wells.
 His mother's family was Swedish.

 Wells's first book, Right Side Up: The Fall of Paul Martin and the Rise of Stephen Harper's New Conservatism, debuted in October 2006 and quickly appeared on multiple Canadian best seller lists.
 In early 2012, he released his e-book The Harper Decade, following Stephen Harper's rise to power.

 He won the Shaughnessy Cohen Prize for Political Writing in 2014 for his book The Longer I’m Prime Minister: Stephen Harper and Canada, 2006.

 Wells moderated the first nationally-televised English leader election debate of the 2015 federal election campaign season.
 He also moderated one of the English leader debates during the 2019 Federal Election campaign.

 In addition to his work in print journalism, he has also hosted the political talk show Maclean's Live for CPAC.